laats/dpdq/readme.txt

                             processors (default: "None").
       -v, --version         display version number and exit.
-      --allow_alias         Allow connecting clients to query on behalf of another users.This should only be allowed if the client is trusted, e.g., implements externalidentification and
+      --allow_alias         Allow connecting clients to query on behalf of another user.
+This should only be allowed if the client is trusted, e.g., implements external identification and
                             authentication.
+      --allow_echo          Allow echo requests.
+Useful for debugging clients.

 $ dpdq_rserver.py -h